Camp Shakespeare 2018

-Campers quest for adventure with two epic tales from DSE’s 2017 season: A Midsummer Night’s Dream and The Three Musketeers.
-Through theatre games, acting workshops, and a culminating performance, campers will discover the adventure of storytelling.
-Our final show will be a treat featuring fairies, sword fighting, and epic characters accompanied by original music, fun dances, and much more!
+Campers explore classic showdowns from two productions of DSE’s 2018 season: Mary Stuart and As You Like It.
+Through theatre games, acting workshops, and a culminating performance, campers will discover the thrill of this year's stories.
+Our final show will be a treat, featuring kings & queens, sword fighting, wrestling matches, and epic characters accompanied by original music, fun dances, and much more!

 This camp is designed for teenagers wanting to sharpen their acting skills.
-Campers will also explore their adventurous side through selected texts from the 2017 Davis Shakespeare Festival and more.
+Campers will also explore classic rivalries through selected texts from the 2018 Davis Shakespeare Festival and more.
 Camp workshops will include stage combat, acting, movement techniques, improvisation training, and more!
 Teens won’t want to miss this opportunity to take their love of theater to the next level!

 Camp Shakespeare is unique in many ways—not just because of its focus on Shakespeare: